 What is an ecosystem?

-If this is a new concept to you, or even if you think you know what ecosystems are, take a minute to read the Wikipedia article on the topic--it’s actually a solid overview, and will set the stage for the rest of today’s class.
+If this is a new concept to you, or even if you think you know what ecosystems are, take a minute to read the Wikipedia article on the topic–it’s actually a solid overview, and will set the stage for the rest of this article.

 Also, here’s a lovely introduction from the Khan Academy, to how energy flows and matters are cycled through ecosystems.

 Rosemary Morrow’s book, Earth User’s Guide to Permaculture, is an essential for every permaculture bookshelf.
 But also, even if you don’t feel prepared to teach permaculture yet, her Earth User’s Guide to Teaching Permaculture is a powerful tool for learning, either alone or in a peer group.
 If you’ve got a book budget, get yourself a copy of each of these texts, asap.
 And for now, use this excerpt to teach yourself (and the stakeholders in your design) about local ecosystems.

 If you do the hands-on assignment at the end of this What is Permaculture article, you’ll spend time observing a tree near your house, and looking for all of the relationships that tree has with its surroundings.

 This sort of exercise is something you can use, again and again, on every layer of your design.
 Indeed, observation, while presented as the second step in our GOBRADIME design process, is truly the first step in every action you will ever take as a designer.
 Look before you leap, right?
 Yes, always.